EasyTheory/Intro-CS-Theory-Explainer-Toolkit/README.md

-***Introductory CS Theory Visualizer Toolkit***
+***Introductory CS Theory Explainer Toolkit***

 This is a repository for visualizations of introductory CS theory course concepts.
 It is meant to be used by both instructors and students to support their goals.
-For students, this repository will generate visuals of common conversions and concepts within the course.
-For instructors, this repository will allow you to automatically generate step-by-step solutions with explanations for common conversions.
+The primary use-case is for instructors to automatically generate step-by-step solutions with explanations.

 **Todos**